 - Godox V860II (get the one that works with your camera model)

 - YONGNUO YN600EX-RT II Wireless Flash

 These are wireless devices that will trigger your flash when you take a picture.
 Make sure you get ones that are compatible with both your camera and flash.

 - Eneloop LD-NiMH rechargeable batteries (fast recycle time through full battery life)

 - Canon CP-E4 Compact Battery Pack

 - Quantum Instruments Turbo SC Slim & Compact rechargeable battery

-#2 – A light stand (portable, air cushioned, C-Stands, etc).
-A few of the options shown in the video lesson include:
+Portable, air cushioned, C-Stands, etc. A few of the options include:

 - Manfrotto 5001B Nano Black Light Stand